veltman/gifs/README.md

 ```

 Because these transitions are asynchronous and use `requestAnimationFrame`, they're hard to tap into, and they don't even step through the animation at totally predictable intervals.
-If your browser got distracted by a bird, it might be a while before the next animation update happens.
+If your browser got distracted by a bird, it might be a while before the next frame happens and the animation will be jumpy.
 So we need a way to tell d3: "Here's the transition I want; now you know all the math to calculate any arbitrary point along the way; let me have the remote and press play/pause/stop/fast-forward and jump to arbitrary time t."

 ```js

 // The normal transition
 var transition = allTheBars.transition()
   .duration(2000)